salms358/Rock-Paper-Scissors/README.md

 Chrome Developer Tools - Used for changing details and testing responsiveness accessed by pressing f12.

-Font Awesome - https://fontawesome.com/ Hand icons in footer.
+Font Awesome - https://fontawesome.com/ Hand icons for the rock paper scissors icons.

 Google Fonts - https://fonts.google.com/ Used to import fonts on the website.